asmuth-archive/sqltap/README.md

 Take as an example a helper method that renders one entry in a navigation menu.
 For each entry the helper calls something like "entry.translation" which in turn issues a request to the database to retrieve the translation record for this entry.
-As the number of entries in the navigation grows, this would lead to potentially thousands of sql queries being executed just to render a simple navigation menu.
+As the number of entries in the navigation grows, this leads to potentially thousands of sql queries being executed just to render a simple navigation menu.

-The SQLTap query language encourages you to write descriptive queries (you specify what you want rather than in which way you want it to be retrieved) and to fetch all required data with a single, large query.
+The SQLTap query language encourages you to fetch all required data with only a few but therefore large and nested queries (documents).
 This will hopefully make applications easier to maintain and less bloated in the long term.

 #### Query Optimizations

-SQLTap performs some trivial query optimizations (i.e. eliminating redundant queries)
+SQLTap also performs some trivial query optimizations (i.e. eliminating redundant queries)

 Usage